Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 This article was helpful in setting up my blog https://djangocentral.com/building-a-blog-application-with-django/

-These sites also provided inspiration and insight for the code for my blog and contact apps.
-[Hop Shop](https://hop-shop.herokuapp.com/) and [Art of Tea](https://art-of-tea.herokuapp.com/)
+These sites also provided inspiration and insight for the code for my blog and contact apps: [Hop Shop](https://hop-shop.herokuapp.com/) and [Art of Tea](https://art-of-tea.herokuapp.com/)

 [This article from CNN](https://edition.cnn.com/2017/12/25/health/fruits-vegetables-food-resolution-drayer/index.html) and [this article](https://www.runnersworld.com/training/g20840944/new-years-resolutions-running/) formed content for two of my blog posts.